 Benchmarking turnover can be a healthy exercise to understand how you rank against others, but we believe this exercise is of limited use.
 Each organization is different and faces its own set of challenges.
 It’s better to focus on a known number (past dysfunctional turnover) and improve it instead of spending your time worrying about a competitor.
 It’s also possible they are measuring turnover differently.

 Think of improving turnover like a runner might think about a race.
 They may not be the fastest on the field, but as long as they continually improve against the past, important progress is being made.

 With that being said, there’s a few ways to benchmark turnover.

 As you might imagine, voluntary turnover is higher when people know they can find another job.
 As such, the economic climate has a major influence on turnover.
 If the economy is doing poor, it’s likely that turnover will be lower than normal.
 With that being said, employees may stay, but employee disengagement will be high.

-Data sources Many organizations will purchase reports that break down turnover by region or locality.
+Many organizations will purchase reports that break down turnover by region or locality.
 We’ve done research and have yet to find a reputable resource that we recommend in this regard.
 Keep in mind the data from organizations is self-reported, so it’s very possible the data has a high degree of variance.

-Ask others in the industry Our best piece of advice when benchmarking turnover is to ask others in a local networking group.
+Our best piece of advice when benchmarking turnover is to ask others in a local networking group.
 For example, if you work in HR, ask other practitioners what they’ve seen.
 You can also talk to an HR consultant, as oftentimes they have worked with many organizations and can identify patterns in the local market.

 To wrap up, if you don’t measure employee turnover, it’s highly unlikely that you will you improve it.
 Take the time to correctly track turnover, especially dysfunctional turnover.
 If an employee puts in their notice, take the extra time to dig deeper into the root cause for leaving.